 How do AI agent platforms handle security?

 Enterprise platforms (Bedrock, Copilot Studio, Agentforce) inherit the security models of their parent clouds-IAM roles, encryption at rest and in transit, audit logging, and compliance certifications (SOC 2, HIPAA, etc.).
 Smaller platforms vary; always ask about data handling, model provider data policies, and access controls.
+Our AI agent security guide covers the main risks and controls in more detail.

 What’s the average cost of running an AI agent platform?